mrkkrp/markkarpov.art/essay/real-realism.md

 as an object).
 We are going to call this phenomenon *message capture through classification* (MCTC).

-MCTC is the primary obstacle for fulfilling the IGRR.
-Cultural messages assigned through classification tend to be quite strong and therefore they often end up being perceived as primary cultural messages.
-On the other hand the RRM is not common or familiar, it is weak and is going to be readily shadowed by other cultural messages.
+MCTC is the primary obstacle to fulfilling the IGRR.
+Cultural messages assigned through classification tend to be quite strong, and therefore they often end up being perceived as primary cultural messages.
+The RRM, on the other hand, is neither common nor familiar; it is weak and is going to be readily overshadowed by other cultural messages.
 Therefore, *for an artwork to have the RRM as its primary cultural message, all stronger (more obvious) messages must be eliminated*.

 In the following sections I'm going to discuss how the two goals of real realism can be achieved in painting.
-I chose painting because it is the form of art with which I am most familiar and which seems suitable for real realistic practice.
+I chose painting because it is the form of art with which I am most familiar and which seems suitable for real realist practice.
 Some of the ideas from this essay might apply to other forms of art.

 ## Reality through painting